renatolinsdigital/javascript-functions/README.md

 ### 9. Recursion

-Recursion is a technique where a function calls itself to solve a problem.
+Recursion is a technique where a function calls itself.
 It's particularly useful for solving problems that can be broken down into smaller, similar sub-problems.
 Example:

 ```javascript
 function factorial(n) {